-For: Students in Grade K and above who have not reached the benchmark/target score on the AIMSweb Early Numeracy, Computation (M-COMP) and/or Concepts and Applications (M-CAP) assessments or who have difficulty with word problems/math application problems.
+For: Students in Grade K and above who have not reached the benchmark/target score on the MAP Math, standard/benchmark, or curriculum assessment or who have difficulty with word problems/math application problems.
 Good candidates for this intervention are students who do not seem to have a good understanding of math concepts when presented initially at an abstract level.